Pest Issues

 Treat your pets at the same time you are treating your yard.
 If the fleas manage to hop on them they can reinfest the yard and vice versa.

-The first step to tackle your flea problem is to determine if you have any in your yard.
-Put on white socks, pulled up to your calves, and walk around your yard.
+The first step to tackling your flea problem is to determine if you have any in your yard.
+Put on white socks, pull up to your calves, and walk around your yard.
 These little bloodsuckers prefer warm and moist areas that aren’t exposed to direct sunlight.
 Focus on those spaces, as well as areas around trees, fences, and dog houses.
 If your yard has fleas, you’ll easily spot them on the white socks.

-Clean out the Yard
+Clean out the yard

-To start, you need to make sure your yard is clean and well maintained.
+To start, you need to make sure your yard is clean and well-maintained.
 Fleas are nocturnal creatures and they hate bright sunlight.
 To make your yard less appealing to them, you need to trim back bushes and trees to eliminate shaded areas.
 Cut the grass and clear out piles of dead leaves.
 They will try to find other favourable spots to hide, which will expose them to whatever treatment you choose to use, making your efforts to eradicate them even more effective.

 Find the fleas’ favourite hiding spots